vrockai/pipeline-test/docs/content.md

 ---

-## Host-microbe interaction paradigms in acute and recurrent vulvovaginal candidiasis
+## Host-microbe interaction paradigms in acute and recurrent vulvovaginal candidiasis.
+ 13.10.2024, _J MacAlpine, MS Lionakis_

+_Candidiasis, Vulvovaginal, Humans, Female, Vagina, Candida, Recurrence, Host Microbial Interactions, Neutrophils, Host-Pathogen Interactions, Animals, Microbiota_
+Candida spp. are members of the human mucosal microbiota that can cause opportunistic diseases ranging from superficial infections to life-threatening invasive candidiasis.
+In humans, the most common infection caused by Candida spp. is vulvovaginal candidiasis (VVC), which affects &gt;70% of women at least once in their lifetime.
+Of those women, ∼5%-10% develop recurrent VVC (RVVC).
+In this review, we summarize our current understanding of the host and fungal factors that contribute to susceptibility to VVC and RVVC.
+We synthesize key findings that support the notion that disease symptoms are driven by neutrophil-associated dysfunction and immunopathology and describe how antifungal immune mechanisms in the vagina are distinct from other mucosal barrier sites.
+Finally, we highlight key, unanswered research areas within the field that can help us better understand the immunopathogenesis of this infection and facilitate the development of novel preventive, therapeutic, and/or vaccination strategies to combat these common, poorly understood diseases.

 [Source](https://doi.org/10.1016/j.chom.2024.08.018)

+10.1016/j.chom.2024.08.018

 ---

-## Balancing act: counteracting adverse drug effects on the microbiome
+## Balancing act: counteracting adverse drug effects on the microbiome.
+ 12.10.2024, _J de la Cuesta-Zuluaga, P Müller, L Maier_

+The human gut microbiome, a community of microbes that plays a crucial role in our wellbeing, is highly adaptable but also vulnerable to drug treatments.
+This vulnerability can have serious consequences for the host, for example, increasing susceptibility to infections, immune, metabolic, and cognitive disorders.
+However, the microbiome's adaptability also provides opportunities to prevent, protect, or even reverse drug-induced damage.
+Recently, several innovative approaches have emerged aimed at minimizing the collateral damage of drugs on the microbiome.
+Here, we outline these approaches, discuss their applicability in different treatment scenarios, highlight current challenges, and suggest avenues that may lead to an effective protection of the microbiome.

 [Source](https://doi.org/10.1016/j.tim.2024.09.011)

+10.1016/j.tim.2024.09.011

 ---

-## Gut microbiome and bladder cancer: A new link through nitrosamine metabolism
+## Gut microbiome and bladder cancer: A new link through nitrosamine metabolism.
+ 10.10.2024, _S Mani_

+_Urinary Bladder Neoplasms, Gastrointestinal Microbiome, Humans, Nitrosamines, Animals, Carcinogens, Butylhydroxybutylnitrosamine, Mice_
+A recent Nature paper1 reveals that gut microbes metabolize N-butyl-N-(4-hydroxybutyl)-nitrosamine (BBN) into the bladder carcinogen N-n-butyl-N-(3-carboxypropyl)-nitrosamine (BCPN) in the intestines, establishing a direct link between gut microbial activity and the development of bladder cancer.

 [Source](https://doi.org/10.1016/j.chom.2024.09.003)

+10.1016/j.chom.2024.09.003

 ---

-## Prostate cancer microenvironment: multidimensional regulation of immune cells, vascular system, stromal cells, and microbiota
+## Prostate cancer microenvironment: multidimensional regulation of immune cells, vascular system, stromal cells, and microbiota.
+ 12.10.2024, _L Chen, YX Xu, YS Wang, YY Ren, XM Dong, P Wu, T Xie, Q Zhang, JL Zhou_

+_Humans, Tumor Microenvironment, Prostatic Neoplasms, Stromal Cells, Microbiota, Male, Animals, Neovascularization, Pathologic, Disease Susceptibility_
+Prostate cancer (PCa) is one of the most prevalent malignancies in males worldwide.
+Increasing research attention has focused on the PCa microenvironment, which plays a crucial role in tumor progression and therapy resistance.
+This review aims to provide a comprehensive overview of the key components of the PCa microenvironment, including immune cells, vascular systems, stromal cells, and microbiota, and explore their implications for diagnosis and treatment.

 [Source](https://doi.org/10.1186/s12943-024-02137-1)

+10.1186/s12943-024-02137-1

 ---

-## Gut and oral microbiota in gynecological cancers: interaction, mechanism, and therapeutic value
+## Gut and oral microbiota in gynecological cancers: interaction, mechanism, and therapeutic value.
+ 13.10.2024, _J Wu, J Li, M Yan, Z Xiang_

+_Humans, Female, Genital Neoplasms, Female, Gastrointestinal Microbiome, Dysbiosis, Mouth, Microbiota_ Gynecologic cancers develop from the female reproductive organs.
+Microbial dysbiosis in the gut and oral cavity can communicate with each other through various ways, leading to mucosal destruction, inflammatory response, genomic instability, and ultimately inducing cancer and worsening.
+Here, we introduce the mechanisms of interactions between gut and oral microbiota and their changes in the development of gynecologic tumors.
+In addition, new therapeutic approaches based on microbiota modulation are discussed.

 [Source](https://doi.org/10.1038/s41522-024-00577-7)

+10.1038/s41522-024-00577-7

 ---